Ryan (footballer, born 2002)

-Ryan Carlos Santos de Sousa (born 14 May 2002), known as Ryan Carlos or just Ryan, is a Brazilian professional footballer who plays as a left back for Bahia.
+Ryan Carlos Santos de Sousa (born 14 May 2002), known as Ryan Carlos or just Ryan, is a Brazilian professional footballer who plays as a left-back for Primeira Liga club Estrela da Amadora.

 Club career

 Born in Diadema, São Paulo, Ryan represented São Paulo and Ponte Preta as a youth before joining Bahia's under-20 team in September 2020.
 Promoted to the first team ahead of the 2023 season, he made his senior debut on 11 January of that year, coming on as a second-half substitute for fellow youth graduate Matheus Bahia in a 3–1 Campeonato Baiano home win over Juazeirense.

+In February 2025 Ryan went on loan to Chornomorets Odesa.
+He made his debut against Kolos Kovalivka on 21 February 2025.

+On 13 August 2025, Ryan moved to Portugal, joining Primeira Liga club Estrela da Amadora on a three-year contract.